5000 Wh at 120 V

 Plain-language answers about when to use the tool, what it does with your inputs, what to double-check, and how privacy works.

-Use it when your task matches one of these common needs: Convert a Wh-rated power station into Ah.
-Compare energy capacity at 12 V, 24 V, or 48 V. It works best when you already know the values, dates, units, or settings the page asks for.
+Use it when your task matches one of these common needs: Convert a Wh-rated battery or power station into Ah at a chosen voltage.
+Compare capacity at 12 V, 12.8 V, 24 V, 48 V, or 120 V. It works best when you already know the measurements, amounts, units, or options the page asks for.

-In plain language: The calculator divides watt-hours by volts to estimate amp-hours.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: Amp-hours = watt-hours / volts.
+Use nominal voltage for battery comparisons.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 Amp-hour ratings depend on voltage.
-Real usable capacity also changes with discharge rate, temperature, age, and conversion losses.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+Real usable capacity and runtime also change with chemistry, discharge rate, temperature, age, depth-of-discharge limits, and inverter or converter losses.
+Also check the unit, scale, mode, and result limit because small input changes can change the answer.

 Amp-hours measure charge capacity at a voltage.
 The same watt-hours divided by a higher voltage gives fewer amp-hours, even though the energy can be the same.